Desiqvel/Varnish-Papitos/README.md

 * Varnish 4.0 supports **only** Debian Enterprice Linux 6/7, Debian 7/8/9 and Ubuntu 14.04
 * Varnish 5.0 supports **only** Debian 8 and Ubuntu 16.04
 * Varnish 6.0 and 6.1 supports **only** Enterprice Linux 7, Debian 9, Ubuntu 16.04 and 18.04

-## Development

-* Copyright (C) 2017 Claranet
-* Distributed under the terms of the Apache License v2.0 - see LICENSE file for details.